Youghiogheny Scenic & Wild River: Activities

 The Youghiogheny River isn’t just known for its white water rafting, it is also known for its large number of brown and rainbow trout.
 There is also a large aquatic insect population that consists of mayflies, caddisflies, and large green drake.
 There are plenty of sculpin and bait fish for the trout to feed on, making this river a prime place for fly fishing, which is open all year round.
 In the spring, the tailwater has numerous hatches of aquatic insects, making springtime a great time to fish.
 In the summer, the water stays cool and provides good fishing.
 In the fall, the brown and brook trout spawn, and the fishing is excellent.
 In the winter, one can catch trout using midges as bait.

 There are also trails used for hiking—the best trail access can be found at Swallow Falls State Park.
-Other access points and trails are very primitive and require the use of map and compass.
+Other access points and trails are more primitive and require the use of map and compass.
 One can also cruise the many trails of the Scenic and Wild Yough on mountain bikes that are available for rent.